Find Trade Colleges

 • Blend marble chip mixtures, place into panels, and push a roller over the surface to embed the chips.

-What Skills Do You Need to Work as a Terrazzo Worker or Finisher?
+Skills Needed to be a Terrazzo Worker or Finisher

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.